CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Array-Index---Symptom-2.md

 ## Solution

 > Do NOT just unsubscribe MOM, as that will cause loads of other errors.
 The bullet points below suggest a way to recover from the error without unsubscribing.
-However, if you want to unsubscribe MOM, do it properly - see: [How to remove workshop networks](How to remove workshop networks).
+However, if you want to unsubscribe MOM, do it properly - see: [](How to remove workshop networks).
 Note that unsubscribing probably won't fix the error.

 First, try this: